Can I Record a Conversation with My Boss or Coworker at Work?

 If you are considering whether to record a workplace conversation or want to know whether the recording you do have can be use against your employer in litigation, a consult with an employment lawyer can provide insight into your situation.

 Please note that this article is only to be used as general information and it does not constitute legal advice.
-We encourage employers and employees to contact Levitt Sheikh directly to better understand ‘without cause’ issues and seek legal advice to their questions.
+We encourage employers and employees to contact Levitt LLP directly to better understand ‘without cause’ issues and seek legal advice to their questions.